 Costumes have been tied to Halloween since its origins over 2000 years ago.
-Even if it’s not to disguise yourself from a trickster spirit, as initially intended.
-Halloween isn’t the same without a costume.
-A popular option even centuries later, homemade Halloween costumes remain a cost-effective and environmentally friendly alternative for spooky season.
+Even if it’s not to disguise yourself from a trickster spirit, as originally intended, Halloween just isn’t the same without a costume.
+And in trend, even centuries later, Homemade Halloween costumes remain a cost-effective and environmentally friendly alternative for the spooky season.

 Source: Reddit

+Even if costumes of the past aren’t your style, with the current growth of the second-hand market, plenty of sources have opened up for consumers.
 For those who prefer to stay on trend, sites like Pinterest, TikTok, or Instagram are great options for inspiration.
 Thrifting and DIY Halloween costumes are trending!
 With an expected market rise, second-hand is the best way to shop for your next costume.
-Many of these sites have inspiration for closet costumes and thrifting guides to help build the perfect costume.
+Many of the sites mentioned have tons of inspiration for closet costumes and thrifting guides to help build the perfect costume.

 The Current State of the Halloween Costume Industry

-As shown below, Halloween spending in 2025 is expected to reach an all-time high of $13.1 billion.
-With this spending around Halloween, we must acknowledge our habits when buying our costumes.
+Before discussing some inspiration and why you should convert to a homemade costume this year, let’s examine the current industry.
+Halloween spending in 2025 is expected to reach an all-time high of $13.1 billion.
+Given this spending, we must acknowledge our habits when buying costumes.

 But what About the Environment?

-So, are there environmental impacts?
 Well, 35 million costumes are thrown away yearly in the U.S., so one-use costumes are doing more harm than we thought.
 Considering 83% of costumes are made of polyester and nylon, they are less likely to hold up over time, making it harder to reuse costumes year after year.
 This lower quality also means that pieces from costumes are less likely to be added to everyday wear and even more likely to be discarded.
+Another thing to know is that these polyester and nylon costumes in our landfills take decades to decompose.
+Polyester has an estimated decomposition rate of 20-200 years, and nylon an estimated 30-40 years.

 Even if it’s more cost-effective, fast-fashion consumption, even for Halloween, is just as bad as buying a one-use costume.
 The polyester used by fast-fashion retailers is usually of the same quality as store-bought costumes.
-Meaning it’s also not likely to last.
+Meaning it’s also not likely to last and will take just as long to decompose.
 How many times will you wear that top you bought for a costume?
 Well, the chances are unlikely, given that approximately 81.5 pounds of fast-fashion-produced textiles are thrown away per person yearly.

 Homemade Halloween Costumes: Why You Should Make Your Next Costume at Home

-Most sources recognize that the best way to combat earlier statistics is to reuse or recycle any one-use Halloween costumes while investing in higher-quality pieces whenever possible.
-Second-hand resources are a main suggestion for these alternatives, being cost-effective and environmentally friendly.
-Even digging into your own closet can lead to a great costume.
+Most sources recognize that the best way to combat these earlier statistics is to reuse or recycle any one-use Halloween costumes while investing in higher-quality pieces whenever possible.
+Second-hand resources are a main suggestion for these alternatives, being generally more cost-effective and environmentally friendly.
+Even digging into your own closet can lead to a great costume!

 With the current industry in mind, let’s look at simpler, sustainable alternatives.
 DIYs and thrifting are great ways to achieve the exact look you want.
 And they can be pretty cheap—$20 goes a long way.
 You don’t have to be a master crafter to piece together a boombox with cardboard.
 Plenty of simple props, accessories, and more can be handmade.
 It may not be of the highest quality, but you made it, and it’s better than paying $25 for a prop wand.